ahughes3300/dataviz_final_project/README.md

 *I learned a lot about the data visualization, including grammar of graphics, Gestalt principles, R* syntax and organization, ggplot2, shiny applications, color principles, data story telling, *reproducible research,* using git and many more things*.*

 I really enjoyed the creativity this course allowed and hope to continue to hone in on that creative thought process.
 I would like to explore public data sets to make interesting discoveries.
-I would like to continue to learn more advanced visualization techniques and ctitical thinking.
+I would like to continue to learn more advanced visualization techniques and critical thinking.